-Meyerson, Fox, Mancinelli & Conte, P.A. is pleased to announce that attorney, Beth L. Barnhard, has qualified to become a Certified Elder Law Attorney as recognized by the National Elder Law Foundation (NELF).
+Meyerson, Fox, Mancinelli & Conte, P.A. is pleased to announce that attorney, Beth L. Barnhard, has qualified to become a Certified Elder Law Attorney as recognized by the (NELF).
 NELF is the only organization approved by the American Bar Association to offer certification in the area of elder law.
 The Certification is intended to provide a measure of assurance to the public that the attorney has an in-depth working knowledge of the legal issues that impact the elderly.
 Beth is now among forty-eight Certified Elder Law Attorneys in the State of New Jersey and only four-hundred Certified Elder Law Attorneys nationally.

 NELF’s website outlines the criteria for qualifying as a Certified Elder Law Attorney.
 In order to obtain Certification, an attorney must substantially devote their practice to elder law, pass a full-day certification examination, participated in at least 45 hours of continuing legal education in elder law during the three years preceding their application and submit references from five elder law attorneys.
 The stringent certification requirements are intended to identify those select attorneys who are uniquely capable of handling elder law matters, such as:

 - Health and long-term care planning